 - Select one of the options under Core Data Services:

 - FTP & SFTP

-- Follow the workflow until you arrive at the Create a custom metric page where you will configure your metric.
+- Regardless of the option you chose above, follow the workflow until you arrive at the Create a custom metric page where you will configure your custom metric.

 - In the Connect to your data step, you can: